Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/character/backgrounds/miner.md

 # Miner
 *Source: Core Rulebook p.
 63*

 You earned a living wrenching precious minerals from the lightless depths of the earth.
-Adventuring might have seemed lucrative or glamorous compared to this backbreaking labor— and if you have to head back underground, this time you plan to do so armed with a real weapon instead of a miner's pick.
+Adventuring might have seemed lucrative or glamorous compared to this backbreaking labor—and if you have to head back underground, this time you plan to do so armed with a real weapon instead of a miner's pick.

 Choose two ability boosts.
 One must be to Strength or Wisdom, and one is a free ability boost.